Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Estimation of the Model

 \subsection{Implementation Details}

-We estimate the parameters $\W$ and $\m$ of our statistical model (\ref{eqn:model}) for dependent non-Gaussian components by minimization of $J(\W,\m)$ in (\ref{eqn:J}), alternating between minimization with respect to $\W$ and $\m$.
+We estimate the parameters $\W$ and $\m$ of our statistical model (\ref{eqn:model}) for dependent non-Gaussian components by alternately minimizing $J(\W,\m)$ in (\ref{eqn:J}) with respect to $\W$ and $\m$.
 We next discuss some important details in this optimization scheme.

 In our discussion of $\tilde{p}_s$ in (\ref{eqn:PDF}), we noted that larger values of $m_{ij}$, $j>i$, indicate stronger (conditional) correlation between components $s_i$ and $s_j$.
 In preliminary simulations, we observed that, sometimes, the estimated $m_{ij}$ would take much larger values than the estimated $m_{ii}$, leading to estimated sources $\hat{s}_i$ and $\hat{s}_j$, and hence estimated features $\widehat{\vector{w}}_i$ and $\widehat{\vector{w}}_j$, which were almost the same.
 In order to avoid this kind of degeneracy, we imposed the additional constraint that a $m_{ii}$ had to be larger than the off-diagonal $m_{ij}$ summed together.
 Having this additional constraint, we found that the strict positivity constraint on the $m_{ii}$ could be relaxed to non-negativity.
 In summary, we imposed the following constraints on $\m$: